What Might You Feel After Using The Abortion Pills?

 If you soak 2 regular pads per hour for 2 hours in a row after you think you have passed the pregnancy, this is very heavy bleeding.
 You should seek medical help if you bleed this much.
 Soaking means that the pad is completely soaked through with blood, front-to-back, side-to-side, and through-and-through.

 If you have extreme pain that does not get better even after you take the ibuprofen, seek medical help.
 This kind of extreme pain may mean that you could have a complication related to your pregnancy.
 Unresolved pain that is not relieved by ibuprofen can be a danger sign.
-We suggest any pregnant woman suffering pain seek medical care.
+We suggest anybody suffering pain to seek medical care.

 Feeling very sick.